chentsulin/awesome-graphql/README.md

 * [GraphCMS](https://graphcms.com/) - GraphQL based Headless Content Management System.
 * [Graphcool](https://www.graph.cool/) - Your own GraphQL backend in under 5 minutes.
 Works with every GraphQL client such as Relay and Apollo.
 * [FakeQL](https://fakeql.com/) - GraphQL API mocking as a service ... because GraphQL API mocking should be easy!
 * [Moesif API Analytics](https://www.moesif.com/features/graphql-analytics) - A GraphQL analaytics and monitoring service to find functional and performance issues.
+* [Booster framework](https://booster.cloud/) - An open-source framework that makes you _completely_ forget about infrastructure and allows you to focus exclusively on your business logic.
+It autogenerates a GraphQL API for your models, supporting mutations, queries, and subscriptions.
 * [Hypi](https://hypi.io/) - Low-code, scalable, serverless backend as a service.
 Your GraphQL & REST over GraphQL backend in minutes.

 <a name="example" />